Mining Research and Development Projects

 Our research and development team are in the process of validating a commercially available hydrological model used to estimate snow water equivalent in catchments for inputs into water balances.

-Luke Kary is a geoscientist-in-training with Okane based in the Elk Valley of British Columbia, where work and play thrive in a rugged mountainous environment.
-Combining experience in hydrology, geomorphology, and avalanche management, Luke is exploring tools to quantify and map the distribution of winter precipitation across landforms to assist Okane’s clients achieve water management goals.
-Using data from Okane’s long-term monitoring programs, spatially-distributed numerical models, unmanned aerial vehicle technology, and ground-truthing measurements, Luke looks to enhance our understanding of snow hydrology and its impacts on mine-affected landscapes.
+Luke Kary is a geoscientist-in-training based in British Columbia, with a combined experience in hydrology, geomorphology, and avalanche management.
+Luke is exploring tools to quantify and map the distribution of winter precipitation across landforms to assist Okane’s clients achieve water management goals.
+Using data from Okane’s long-term monitoring programs, spatially-distributed numerical models, unmanned aerial vehicle technology, and ground-truthing measurements, he looks to enhance our understanding of snow hydrology and its impacts on mine-affected landscapes.

 Okane is pioneering solutions to achieve returning land uses in mine planning.

-Jeremy Mitchell is an engineer-in-training based out of Okane’s Calgary Office.
-Jeremy focuses on providing clients with sustainable tailings, mine rock, and water management solutions which mitigate mining risks to the surrounding environment and communities.
-Mismanagement of mine waste over a mine’s operational timeline can have negative effects on their post closure landscapes, which is why Jeremy is so passionate about helping operational mines make practical and sustainable mine waste management decisions with closure in mind.
+Jeremy Mitchell is an engineer-in-training based in Calgary, Canada, focusing on providing clients with sustainable tailings, mine rock, and water management solutions which mitigate mining risks to the surrounding environment and communities.
+Mismanagement of mine material over a mine’s operational timeline can have negative effects on their post closure landscapes, which is why Jeremy is so passionate about helping operational mines make practical and sustainable mine waste management decisions with closure in mind.

-Through involvement in R&D, Jeremy hopes to lead the team in developing a land use strategy roadmap which can be easily integrated into day-to-day decision making at the operational level in order to ensure mine operators are well prepared for closure, and are able to effectively return reclaimed land back to its surrounding environment.
+Through involvement in Research and Development, Jeremy hopes to lead the team in developing a land use strategy roadmap which can be easily integrated into day-to-day decision making at the operational level in order to ensure mine operators are well prepared for closure, and are able to effectively return reclaimed land back to its surrounding environment.

 It has long been recognized that scaling up of standard industry kinetic tools can be problematic in predicting long term water quality.

-Okane’s advanced customizable leach columns (ACLCs) assess seepage chemistry in a controlled manner representative of in-situ temperature, moisture, and pore gas fluxes to better replicate site conditions, reducing the need for scaling when modelling.
+Okane’s Advanced Customizable Leachate Columns (ACLCs) assess seepage chemistry in a controlled manner representative of in-situ temperature, moisture, and pore gas fluxes to better replicate site conditions, reducing the need for scaling when modelling.

 In 2023, our team is collaborating with research institutions and industry partners to evaluate upgrades to ACLC construction materials, control systems, automated monitoring equipment and procedures to assess the application of the ACLC programs to a wider range of materials and site conditions.